stockbal/ui5-project-ts-intellisense/README.md

 > **Note**: Follow this [link](https://github.com/stockbal/ui5-project-ts-intellisense/tree/main) to show all available scenarios

-This sample SAPUI5 projects demonstrates how to get intellisense with TypeScript supported by the UI5 task/middleware `ui5-tooling-transpile`.
+This sample SAPUI5 project demonstrates how to get intellisense with TypeScript, supported by the UI5 task/middleware `ui5-tooling-transpile`.

 ## Setting up the project to support autocompletion for SAPUI5 types